Fun Fold Pennants

 The new Concord & 9th release is out now!
 To see the whole new release, take a look at this link here.

 I usually have a hard time deciding which things to use first from a new release.
 (It is like Christmas morning-level fun!)
 Because I’m overdue with some graduation cards - and have more to make - I thought I’d start there and use the really fun Pennant Party products.
+Some years I feel like I’m only making grad cards with green, while this year has started with red and orange.
+No two of the grad cards I make are exactly the same, but you’ll see below that there are some things I stick with as I go.

 Techniques: